Jewish Christianity: Nazarenes

+Elcesaites

 The Elcesaites (also spelled Elkesaites or Elchasaites) were a Jewish-Christian sect that emerged in the early 2nd century CE, primarily in the region of Syria or Mesopotamia.
 The group is named after its founder, Elchasai (or Elxai), a prophet who claimed to have received a revelation from a heavenly book delivered by an angel of enormous size.
 The teachings of the Elcesaites are known mostly through the writings of early Church Fathers, particularly Hippolytus of Rome, Origen, and Epiphanius of Salamis.

 The Elcesaites combined elements of Jewish law, early Christianity, Gnosticism, and apocalyptic thought.
 They emphasized strict observance of the Mosaic Law, including circumcision, ritual purity, and sabbath keeping, while also promoting baptism as a means of forgiveness and spiritual cleansing.
 The sect believed in repeated baptisms for the remission of sins and rejected certain parts of Pauline Christianity, particularly doctrines about the divinity of Christ and the abolition of the Law.

 One of the distinctive aspects of Elcesaite belief was their rejection of animal sacrifice and their focus on angelic intermediaries.
 They also held to a unique cosmology, including a belief in giant angelic beings and a dualistic view of the cosmos.
 Their sacred book was said to have originated during the reign of the Roman emperor Trajan (98–117 CE).

 The Elcesaites had an influence on later sects such as the Ebionites and possibly on early Islamic thought.
 By the 4th century, references to the Elcesaites become increasingly rare, suggesting that the movement had either declined or merged with other religious groups.